-I am an Associate Professor in the Department of Sociology and a faculty affiliate of the Center for Demography and Ecology and Center for Demography of Health and Aging at the University of Wisconsin-Madison.
+I am an Associate Professor in the Department of Sociology and a faculty affiliate of the Center for Demography of Health and Aging and Center for Demography and Ecology at the University of Wisconsin-Madison.

 My academic path has taken me through several disciplines.
 I received an AB in History from Harvard, and a PhD in Population & Health along with a MHS in Biostatistics from the Johns Hopkins Bloomberg School of Public Health.
 Before coming to Madison, I was a member of the Sociology faculty at the University of Chicago.
 This background has enabled me to bring both statistical and critical lenses to the study of population health, and to consider the ways in which Demography both reflects and shapes our changing understanding of the social world.